-In order to calculate your final surety bond cost, you need to know that usually the percentages for standard bonding market are between 1% and 3%.
+In order to calculate your final surety bond cost, you need to know that usually, the percentages for the standard bonding market are between 1% and 3%.
 So, for example, for a $50,000 Maryland auto dealer bond you’ll have to pay between $500 and $1,500.

 You can get a free quote on your own bond, by filling out our surety bond application form.
 If you prefer talking to someone personally, call our surety experts at 877.514.5146